The Orchid - Week 4 for Project Good Thoughts

 When Grace started the "Good Words Project" I agreed to write a poem for each word she gave us weekly for a whole year.

 From the Nursing Home to the Hospital

-Mom was sent to the nursing home for rehab after a fall, then she got sick at the nursing home and was sent to the hospital.
+Mom was sent to the nursing home for rehab after a fall, but then she got sick at the nursing home and was sent to the hospital.

-The nursing home administrator called me to come and take Mom to the hospital and to take her things away, that when she comes out of the hospital she would either go home or to another rehab facility.
+The nursing home administrator called me to come and take Mom to the hospital and to take her things away, so that when she comes out of the hospital she would either go home or to another rehab facility.